 Being Previously used as Willis’s Marine Superintendent.
 F. W Moore took over from Captain Moodie.
 The downside was that he was too conservative about driving the ship hard because of wanting to spare potential damage.
 The ship was born to race cut water designed for speed so, with that in mind, it was not being used to the optimum.
 He made one trip to China.

 He had been the first mate and was promoted.
-He only had 2 years of experience, good sailor skills, but lacked leadership and too easygoing.
+He only had 2 years of experience, and good sailor skills, but lacked leadership and was too easygoing.

 During those times Sailors were superstitious and did not sail on a Friday.
 Wallace had no regard for this so commanded the men to sail on a Friday.
 The Crew was not harmonious.
 One Character called Vanderdecken was a winger and mentally challenged, he would pace the ship at night keeping people awake.
 He would repeatedly go on about mishaps, accidents bad luck drama that he predicted would happen.
 He was totally against them sailing on Fridays.
 Much of what he predicted turned into reality.

 Bruce was transferred from the ship the Hallowe’en and made Captain.
-He was an Alcoholic and incompetent, he forgot to get food supplies for crew lead to near starvation.
+He was an Alcoholic and incompetent, he forgot to get food supplies for the crew leading to near starvation.
 He also schemed to get rid of the pricy Australian Crew but pocketed the money.
-In New York, 1882 an enquiry lead to him and his first mate being dismissed.
+In New York, 1882 an inquiry led to him and his first mate being dismissed.

 Transferred from the Blackadder ship, with its crew, as it happened to be in New York at the same time.
 Good Captain credentials, but the ship was in a neglected state, requiring a lot of money to restore it.
 Since Cargo was limited and not paying so well, this was not an option to fix it up.